Your Breastfeeding Rights

 - A reasonable break time to pump each time you need to express milk while you're working.

-This law covers most hourly and some salaried employees covered by the Fair Labor Standards Act (FLSA).
-If this doesn't apply to you, your state may have laws that protect your right to pump at work.
+Previously, this law covered most hourly and some salaried employees covered by the Fair Labor Standards Act (FLSA).
+The PUMP Act expanded coverage to include teachers, nurses, farmworkers, and many others.
+If your type of employment is not covered, your state may have laws that protect your right to pump at work.

 You have these rights for one year after your baby's birth.
 If you already get breaks, you can use that time to pump.
 Additional time may not be paid or authorized by your employer.

-To learn more about your rights, ask WIC Breastfeeding staff about your state's laws.
+To learn more about your rights, visit the Office on Women’s Health Supporting Nursing Moms at Work website or ask WIC Breastfeeding staff about your state's laws.